 Seeking legal advice

 As is clear, despite your accident being ‘blameless’, it can be a complex and time-consuming process to claim compensation for an injury sustained in the incident.
-Dealing with insurance companies, differing pieces of legislation, and separate claims made at common law, require the expertise and experience of compensation lawyers.
+Dealing with insurance companies, differing pieces of legislation, and separate claims made at common law, require the expertise and experience of Sydney personal injury lawyers.

 If you’ve been injured in a single-vehicle accident and are unsure of your rights and entitlements, contact BPC Lawyers today.
 We’ve won multiple industry awards for our work in this complicated area so call us now on (02) 8280 6900 for a free legal consultation about your particular circumstances.